18F/methods/CONTRIBUTING.md

 ## What we do with contributions

 We regularly review all pull requests and issues.
-We merge pull requests into `staging` as soon as we can.
+We merge pull requests into `18f-pages-staging` as soon as we can.

-Once a week, we incorporate any staged copy edits into the files for the printed cards, also on `staging`.
-We then merge all changes from `staging` into `master` — code and copy, digital and print.
+Once a week, we incorporate any staged copy edits into the files for the printed cards, also on `18f-pages-staging`.
+We then merge all changes from `18f-pages-staging` into `master` — code and copy, digital and print.
 You’ll see your change reflected on [methods.18f.gov](https://methods.18f.gov/) after that pull into `master`.

 We leave issues and pull requests open until we have decided what to do and then actually done it.
 Any time we close an issue, you’ll see something that explains why we’re closing it (such as a comment, a merged pull request, or a reference to another issue).